 Pin#2 potential is determined by the setting the shown 100k pot.
 Thus this pot is effectively used for determining or verifying the exact moisture present in the soil.

 If the soil moisture produces a lower resistance at pin#3 than the set level at pin#2, the output at pin#6 is rendered low, meaning when the soil is relatively wet the output of the opamp shows a zero volt, while in case the soil condition develops a higher resistance (dry condition) then the output of the opamp goes positive, triggering the connected transistor and the relay.

 In other words, the output of the opamp and the relay stay switched OFF as long as as the soil moisture level is more than the threshold set by the pin#2 pot, and vice versa.
 Therefore a relatively wet soil will keep the relay switched OFF, and a dry soil will switch it ON.

-The LED compliments the relay action and illuminates whenever the soil is dry than the desired set level.
+The LED complements the relay action and illuminates whenever the soil is dry than the desired set level.

 This pot needs to be appropriately calibrated with a dial and then the various points across the dial marked as per the predetermined moisture content of a sample soil collected inside a container.

 Once this is done, the calibrated pot can be used for checking any soil by simply inserting the shown probes into the soil, and by adjusting the pot until the output is rendered a high (LED ON).

 How to use the Circuit as a Soil Moisture Controller

 As explained above, once the pot is set to a desired value, whenever the soil moisture goes below this set level, the relay is instantly activated.

 In the switched ON position the relay contacts join the N/O contacts, and these contacts could be wired to a water pump and its power supply in series, so that whenever the relay clicks, the motor pump is activated and the soil begins getting the required water supply until its moisture level is restored to the desired optimal point.